-F. Michael Cassel Fund: The Cassel Fund provides awards to political science majors of great promise.
+F. Michael Cassel Political Science Award: The Cassel Fund provides awards to political science majors of great promise.
 Scholarship awards are made to seniors for graduate study in political science.
 Project awards are made to juniors to promote independent research.

-Louis Catuogno Prize in Piano: Made possible by a gift from Mrs. Edward McLean in memory of her brother, who was chairman of the Department of Piano at Texas Technological University at Lubbock, Texas, this prize is awarded to that student who, in the estimation of the chair of the Music Department at Wabash College, demonstrates ability and appreciation of piano as a medium of musical expression.
+Louis Catuogno, Jr. Piano Prize: Made possible by a gift from Mrs. Edward McLean in memory of her brother, who was chairman of the Department of Piano at Texas Technological University at Lubbock, Texas, this prize is awarded to that student who, in the estimation of the chair of the Music Department at Wabash College, demonstrates ability and appreciation of piano as a medium of musical expression.